ojaksch/Gehstocks-Mist_FPGA/Arcade/DreamShopper_MiST/README.txt

 ---------------------------------------------------------------------------------
 --
--- Arcade: Scramble port to MiST by Gehstock
+-- Arcade: Dream Shopper for MiST by Gehstock
--- 10 November 2017
+-- 20 November 2017
 --
 ---------------------------------------------------------------------------------
--- A simulation model of Scramble hardware
+-- A simulation model of Dream Shopper hardware
+-- Copyright (c) Sorgelig
--- Copyright (c) MikeJ - Feb 2007
+-- Based on Pacman core: Copyright (c) MikeJ - Feb 2007
 ---------------------------------------------------------------------------------
 --
 -- Only controls are rotated on VGA output.